2026 Statistics PhD Survey

 | Would do it again | 84.0% (21/25) | 75.0% (15/20) |

-The final major variation in satisfaction is post-PhD industry.
-Folks who stay in Academia have higher satisfaction, compared against those who land in other industries:
+The final major variation in satisfaction is post-PhD employment sector.
+Respondents who stay in academia have higher satisfaction, compared with those who land in other sectors, and in particular the tech industry:

 One potential explanation for this is that, for professors, a PhD is directly linked to their current job: